Which of these characters created by Stan Lee are your favourite?

 Influence and Legacy Beyond Books

-Stan Lee’s characters have not only dominated the comic book world but have also become central figures in blockbuster movies, merchandise, and even theme parks.
+The characters Stan Lee created have not only dominated the comic book world but have also become central figures in blockbuster movies, merchandise, and even theme parks.
 His ability to connect with fans through his engaging cameo appearances in Marvel movies has cemented his status as a cultural icon.

 More Marvelous Creations